DC State Estimation

 solve!(system, analysis)

-Reusing Weighted Least-squares Matrix Factorization
+Reusing Weighted Least-Squares Matrix Factorization

-Drawing from the preceding example, our focus now shifts to finding a solution involving modifications that entail adjusting the measurement value of the Wattmeter 2.
+.
 It is important to note that these adjustments do not impact the variance or status of the measurement device, which can affect the gain matrix.
-To resolve this updated system, users can simply execute the solve! function:
+To resolve this updated system, users can simply execute the solve!

 updateWattmeter!(system, device, analysis; label = "Wattmeter 2", active = 0.091)